simonrose121/phd/_posts/2016-12-19-sequencing-study.md

 Previous research has found that developmentally appropriate robotics programming can have a positive impact on sequential thinking ability in young children (Kazakoff & Bers, 2011; Kazakoff et al., 2013).
 The sequential nature of programming games indicates they may improve sequential thinking.
 It would be interesting to see if the improvement in sequencing ability can be replicated using a programming game compared to a control group.
 The research question is as follows:

-Do programming games (such as Lightbot) have an effect on sequencing ability in young children?
+Can programming games be used to develop sequential thinking ability in young children?

 ## Hypothesis
 *Proposed outcomes of the research*